venenux/alpine-espanol/recetas/alpine-install-pc-bios-mode.md

-Select proper boot media, on DELL Vostro always are the `F12` key, press at the boot "Dell" screen and when menu shows select the proper media, in this case USB drive was used, rest of this document makes no sense which media was used.
+Select proper boot media, on DELL Vostro always are the `F12` key, press at the boot "Dell" screen and when menu shows select the proper media, on the VirtualBox software are same `F12` key too, by hitting that key a boot selection media will be displayed, boot screen depends on each computer; in this case USB drive was used, rest of this document makes no sense which media was used.

 ## 1.1.
 Installation from scrat